-A doctor can determine whether a person has an MTHFR variant by reviewing their medical history, considering their current symptoms, and performing a physical examination.
-A doctor may recommend running a blood test to check a person’s homocysteine levels.
+A doctor can determine whether or not a person has an MTHFR variant by reviewing their medical history, considering their current symptoms, and performing a physical examination.
+The doctor may recommend running a blood test to check the person’s homocysteine levels.

-Current research has not shown that attempting to intervene on the MTHFR mutation would change the outcome of the pregnancy.
-Thus, current guidelines from multiple sources state to not routinely screen for the mutation.
+Existing research has not shown that attempting to intervene in an MTHFR mutation would change the outcome of a pregnancy.
+For this reason, current guidelines from multiple sources state not to screen for this mutation routinely.

 People inherit one copy of the MTHFR gene from each of their parents, which means that everyone has two MTHFR genes.
-Mutations can occur in one or both genes.
+Mutations can occur in one or both of these genes.

-Having a parent or close relative with an MTHFR gene mutation can increase a person’s risk of inheriting the same variant.
+Having a parent or close relative with an MTHFR gene mutation can increase a person’s risk of inheriting the same variant themselves.

-People who have two parents with mutations have an increased risk of having a homozygous MTHFR mutation.
+People with two parents who have a mutation have an increased risk of having a homozygous MTHFR mutation.

-A person should see a doctor if they experience symptoms of a folate or vitamin B-12 deficiency, which may include:
+A person should contact a doctor if they experience any symptoms of a folate or vitamin B12 deficiency, which may include:

 - shortness of breath

-- loss of appetite or unintentional weight loss
+- a loss of appetite or unintentional weight loss

 - muscle weakness